 Most hard money loans are structured with interest-only payments, so the balloon payment that is due at the end of the term will be the amount of the loan you initially borrowed.

 A hard money loan is used to finance the purchase of real estate properties and is often offered to borrowers who are ineligible for traditional financing.
-In comparison to other types of CRE loans, they are typically more expensive and have higher rates and fees.
-They’re most commonly used by investors.
+Compared with other types of commercial real estate loans, it is typically more expensive and has higher rates and fees.
+It is most commonly used by investors.

 - Fix-and-flip investors: Properties in poor condition that are ineligible for traditional financing can be purchased and repaired by flip-and-fix investors.
 The property is purchased at a low price, and once the property has been repaired, these investors will then resell the property to flip it for a profit.
 Since hard money loans are short-term loans, many property flips are done in under one year.